-The philosophy of science working group includes a core of five faculty whose expertise spans physical, biological, and social sciences.
+The philosophy of science working group includes a core of five faculty (Andrea Woody, Carole Lee, Conor Mayo-Wilson, Benjamin Feintzeig, and Paul Franco) whose expertise spans physical and social sciences.
 Bridging our diversity of field-specific interests is a shared commitment to ground philosophical analysis in a technical understanding of specific sciences; an interest in scientific practice and questions that are matters of active concern for practicing scientists; and active engagement with issues that fall under the rubric of values and science.

 Our department regularly hosts a variety of workshops, lectures, and other events centered on philosophy of science.
-Check back regularly for updated listings!
+We host the O’Hara Philosophy of Physics Lecture Series and a variety of other events.
+Check our departmental calendar for upcoming events!

 Ongoing working groups